 Stressful Weather Conditions Exacerbate Pests and Threaten Health in Maine

-PORTLAND, MAINE, August 19, 2014 – Climate change is creating favorable conditions for many bothersome pests – from ticks to poison ivy and jellyfish to mosquitoes– increasing their numbers and expanding their ranges, according to a new report released in Portland today by health, wildlife, and outdoor recreation professionals.
+Augusta, MAINE, May 27, 2015 – Climate change is creating favorable conditions for many bothersome pests, including ticks, and is increasing their numbers and expanding their ranges, according to a report highlighted in Augusta today by health, policy, and wildlife professionals.
 The report, Ticked Off: The Outdoor Experience and Climate Change, which was written by the National Wildlife Federation, explains how manmade climate change has brought about stressful new changes for the outdoor world.
 Citing the best available science, the report goes on to explain how climate change is already increasing numbers and expanding ranges of annoying pests and plants, making the outdoor experience less enjoyable and putting the health of people and wildlife at increased risk.

 Ticked Off describes how shorter winters, warmer summers, and more severe weather conditions all contribute to the abundance of outdoor pests.
 These pests can transmit diseases to people and pets, threatening people’s health and outdoor experiences.
 Proper action is critical to avoid larger increases in outdoor pests and plants.